-Holy Thursday: Blessing of the holy oils in Saint Peter's Basilica in the morning during a special Mass presided over by the Pope; since most Catholics attend Mass in the evening, this is one of the best occasions to see the Pope without an immense crowd.
+The main events kick off with the blessing of the holy oils in Saint Peter's Basilica in the morning during a special Mass presided over by the pope; since most Catholics attend Mass in the evening, this is one of the best occasions to see the pope without an immense crowd.

-Thursday evening: The Triduum officially begins with the Mass of the Lord's Supper, commemorating the institution of Mass and the priesthood.
-The Pope usually celebrates this in Saint Peter's.
+The Triduum officially begins in the evening with the Mass of the Lord's Supper, commemorating the institution of Mass and the priesthood.
+The pope usually celebrates this in Saint Peter's.
 During the liturgy the Pope washes the feet of twelve priests in imitation of Christ during the last supper.

-Saturday: Mass is celebrated in the late evening.
-The Pope usually celebrates this in Saint Peter's as well.
+Mass is celebrated in the late evening on the day before Easter Sunday.
+The pope usually celebrates this in Saint Peter's as well.
 During this service adult converts to Catholicism are officially received into the Church.

-Easter: Mass is celebrated in the morning in Saint Peter's Square, and hence it can have a stadium feeling.
-During the Jubilee of 2000, Pope John Paul II reestablished an ancient custom that had lapsed in the 14th century, according to which the Pope begins this Mass by venerating an ancient icon of the Risen Christ.
-Afterwards the Pope delivers the blessing known as the "Urbi et Orbi - to the City and to the World" from the balcony on the façade of Saint Peter's.
+Mass is celebrated in the morning in Saint Peter's Square, and hence it can have a stadium feeling.
+During the Jubilee of 2000, Pope John Paul II reestablished an ancient custom that had lapsed in the 14th century, according to which the pope begins this Mass by venerating an ancient icon of the Risen Christ.
+Afterward the pope delivers the blessing known as the "Urbi et Orbi" ("to the City and to the World") from the balcony on the facade of Saint Peter's.

-This, of course, is an idealized itinerary; and whether the Pope actually administers all these activities or can even attend, depends on earthly parameters, such as weather and his health.
+This, of course, is an idealized itinerary; whether the pope actually administers all these activities or can even attend, depends on earthly parameters, such as weather and his health.

 Tickets for seats at these services are free, but need to be reserved in advance.
 Those who plan to be in Rome for Easter are advised to contact the Chancery offices of their local diocese as far in advance as possible to arrange for tickets to be reserved for them.
 It's possible to attend the services without a ticket, but you should plan on standing.